Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: NUMERICAL EVALUATIONS

 \section{NUMERICAL EVALUATIONS}

 In this section, we evaluate our proposed method for repeater gain optimization.
 We consider the setup from Fig. \ref{Fig:system} with $M=16$ and $K=J=1$.
 Further, we assume a scenario where both users and the repeater are restricted to be located on the horizontal line between the two APs.
 Let $d$ (m) denote the position along this line, where $d=0$ corresponds to the cell border.
 We let the distance from each of the two APs to the cell border be $100$ m.
 Thus, the DL AP is at $d=-100$ m and the UL AP at $d=100$ m.
 Also, we let the DL user be at $d=-50$ m and the UL user at $d=50$ m.
-The repeater is at position $d_\text{r}$ (m), which we vary in the range $[-150, 150]$ m.
+The repeater is at position $d_\text{r}$ (m), which we will vary in the range $[-150, 150]$ m.

 All channels are i.i.d.
 Rayleigh fading with large-scale fading coefficients calculated from the 3GPP Urban Microcell model~\cite[Eqs.
 (37), (38)]{emil20TWC}, where we assume that the APs, the repeater, and the users have elevations $10$ m, $5$ m, and $1$ m, respectively.
 The normalized DL and UL transmit powers, $\rho_{\text{d}}$ and $\rho_{\text{u}}$, are chosen such that the median SNR at the receiver side in DL and UL is $15$ dB and $5$ dB, respectively; and we use the maximal DL and UL power control.
-We let $\sigma_\text{r}^2 = 1$, and the maximal output power $P_\text{max}$ corresponds to $38$ dBm \cite{Alp2025arXiv}.
+We let $\sigma_\text{r}^2 = 1$, and the maximal output power $P_\text{max}$ is set to $38$ dBm (before normalization) \cite{Alp2025arXiv}.
 In the phase shift optimization, we let $S=16$.
-We use maximum ratio precoding/combining vectors in the directions of the composite DL/UL channels; that is, $\w_k = \mybar\g_{\text{d},k}^*$ and $\vv_j = \mybar\g_{\text{u},j}$.
+We initialize $\alpha_\text{r}^{(0)} = 0$, and in each iteration we use maximum ratio precoding/combining vectors in the directions of the composite DL/UL channels; that is, $\w_k = \mybar\g_{\text{d},k}^*$ and $\vv_j = \mybar\g_{\text{u},j}$.